Sit back and relax while we apply to 100s of jobs for you - $25

 This might be a good fit if you:

-Prefer student-led instruction, discussions, and allowing students to do the heavy lifting
+Foster student-led discussions, encouraging critical thinking and problem solving, empowering students to do the heavy lifting

-Teach enthusiastic middle and high school students in our online classrooms.
+Teach enthusiastic elementary school students in our online virtual classrooms

-Use our curriculum to teach participation-oriented classes that focus on instruction and developing skills, not on rote memorization.
+Use our problem solving based curriculum to teach participation-oriented classes that focus on deep understanding, not on rote memorization

-Work in small classes (average size 12) with top performing students who are passionate about learning and are motivated to succeed.
+Work in small classes (average size 12) with top performing students who are passionate about learning and motivated to succeed

 A bachelor's degree in a STEM field is required.
-A master's degree or higher in a STEM field is preferred.
+A master's degree or higher is preferred.

-Must have some experience teaching or tutoring students at the middle to high school level.
+Must have demonstrated experience teaching or tutoring students at the elementary level.

 Benefits and Compensation: